 Labor & Delivery Hospital Bag Checklist

 It's down to the final few weeks of your pregnancy and you're panicking.
 You know there are many things you need to have packed and ready for your trip to the hospital, but you have no idea where to start.
 Don't worry!
-Every expecting mother goes through this panic.
-It's very normal, especially since us pregnant women tend to be a little extra panicky (gotta love them crazy hormones!).
+Every expecting person goes through this panic.

 In order to help me not to panic, I decided to make a list of things I know I, my husband, and our newborn will need when we make the big trip to the hospital.
-And yes, don't forget, Daddy is going to need things too!
+And don't forget, your partner/spouse is going to need things too!

 Maternity Gowns to Make Your Hospital Stay Comfier

-- Admissions Paper/ID/Insurance Card: Mommy is going to need all of these in order to make her stay much more smoother.
+- Admissions Paper/ID/Insurance Card: You're going to need all of these in order to make your stay much smoother.
 What we have done during my pregnancy, is that my husband carries around with him my Insurance Card and ID just in case I go into labor and he forgets to grab my purse.

 - Clothing: Be sure to bring extra clothing, especially pajamas or gowns, because you probably don't want to wear a hospital gown your entire visit.
-Be sure to bring clothes for you to come home in as well.
-You are also going to want to bring a pair or two of warm socks because hospitals tend to be very cold.
+Also remember to bring clothes for you to come home in.
+You're going to want to bring a pair or two of warm socks because hospitals tend to be very cold.

 - Nursing Pads: You've probably already been leaking a little bit of breast milk (or colostrum) already, but after you have the baby you'll be leaking a lot more.
 It's a good idea to have Breast/Nursing pads to help you from leaking excessively.